elze/react-mui-custom-tree-item/README.md

 It uses React MUI (Material UI) library (https://mui.com/) to display a tree view of data.
 The appearance of the tree nodes is customized in their appearance, and their content is generated programmatically.
 This was possible thanks to this Stack Overflow article: <a href="https://stackoverflow.com/questions/69481071/material-ui-how-to-pass-custom-props-to-a-custom-treeitem">https://stackoverflow.com/questions/69481071/material-ui-how-to-pass-custom-props-to-a-custom-treeitem</a>.

+It is deployed on Vercel here: <a href="https://react-mui-custom-tree-item.vercel.app/">https://react-mui-custom-tree-item.vercel.app/</a>

 The data displayed in the tree doesn't make much sense and has little to do with this project; it's borrowed from another, unrelated experiment of mine.